Last updated: 2019-09-24 17:28:02PDF

 By enabling versioning, you can store multiple versions of an object in the same bucket.
-For example, you can store multiple objects with the same object key picture.jpg in one bucket, which have different version IDs such as 100000, 100101, and 120002.
+For example, you can store multiple objects with the same object key “picture.jpg” in one bucket, but the objects have different version IDs such as 100000, 100101, and 120002.
 You can query, delete, or restore the objects by version ID.
-Versioning enables you to recover data that was lost due to accidental deletion or application failure.
+Versioning enables you to recover from data loss caused by accidental deletion or application failure.
 Versioning is ideal for the following scenarios:

-- If you need to delete objects (not permanently) in a versioning-enabled bucket, COS will insert a deletion flag for the deleted objects, and the flag will serve as the current object version.
-You can restore the objects to a previous version by the deletion flag.
+- If you need to delete objects (not permanently) in a versioning-enabled bucket, COS will insert delete markers for the deleted objects, and the markers will serve as the current object versions.
+You can restore an object to its previous version by the delete marker.

-- If you need to replace objects, COS will insert a new version ID for the added objects, and you can still restore the replaced objects by the version ID.
+- If you need to replace objects, COS will insert new version IDs for the added objects, and you can still restore the replaced objects by version ID.

 There are three versioning states for a bucket: not enabled, enabled, or suspended.

-- Versioning not enabled: Bucket versioning is not enabled default.
+- Versioning not enabled: bucket versioning is not enabled by default.

-- Versioning enabled: When bucket versioning is enabled, it will be applied to all objects in the bucket.
-After versioning is enabled for the first time, the newly added objects in the bucket will be assigned a unique version ID.
+- Versioning enabled: when bucket versioning is enabled, it will be applied to all the objects in the bucket.
+After versioning is enabled for the first time, objects added to the bucket thereafter will be assigned a unique version ID.

-- Versioning suspended: When versioning status is changed from enabled to suspended (versioning cannot be disabled once enabled), the newly added objects will not be subject to versioning.
+- Versioning suspended: Once the versioning state is changed from enabled to suspended (versioning cannot be disabled once enabled), objects added to the bucket thereafter will no longer be subject to versioning.

 - Once versioning is enabled for the bucket, it cannot be disabled.
 However, you can suspend versioning to stop object versioning.

-- Enabling or suspending versioning will change the request method of COS when processing the objects but not the objects themselves.
+- Enabling or suspending versioning will change the way COS makes requests when handling the objects but not the objects themselves.

 - Only the root account and authorized sub-accounts can suspend versioning for a bucket.